maksim-paskal/helm-blue-green/README.md

 # Blue/Green installations with helm only
+This type of installation is used for switch users to new version in one moment (kubernetes RollingUpdate strategy can simultaneously routing requests to new and to old version)

 ## Test Blue/Green
-You need kubernetes cluster v1.15 with helm and ingress
+You need kubernetes cluster v1.15+ with helm v2.16+ and Ingress

-For example use host name http-echo.cluster-test.com
+For example use host name `http-echo.cluster-test.com`

 install application version v1
 ```